418sec/fav-prop.assign-deep/README.md

 Copys all enumerable own properties deeply from one or more source objects to a destination object and returns a destination object.
 This function copys not only child properties but also descendants properties of source objects.

-***NOTE:*** *This function copys enumerable own properties of srcs objects (top level objects) like `Object.assign`, but copys properties of property objects (lower level objects) like primitive properties when those properties are not plain objects.
+***NOTE:*** *This function copys enumerable own properties of srcs objects (top level objects) like `Object.assign`, but copys properties of child and descendant objects (lower level objects) like primitive properties when those properties are not plain objects.
 For example:*

 ```